roncterry/install_lab_env/README.md

 (This creates an archive in 7z format, uncompressed and split into files no larger than 2GB.
 The file names will be VM_NAME.7z.00# - where # is the number of the file that is part of the archive.
 This unpacks quicker and is good for situations where you need to install the lab environment quicker but it creates a larger student media package.)

-There is a script that makes creating 7z archives easier named **create-archive.sh**.
+NOTE: There is a script that makes creating 7z archives easier named **create-archive.sh**.
 This script can be downloaded from the [lab_env_tools](https://github.com/roncterry/lab_env_tools) github project.

 The syntax for this script to perform the previous two examples are:

 ```bash
 create-archive.sh <VM_DIRECTORY>
 ```

-(To create LZMA2 compressed with >2GB split archives)
+(To create LZMA2 compressed  >2GB split archives)

 ```bash
 create-archive.sh <VM_DIRECTORY> 7zcopy